Architecture for a banking environment

 Architecture that can help to withstand both authentication capability and load on the system as it grows and expands.View the architectural diagram

-The extensive authentication factors available with AuthControl Sentry® can work with the range of account and transactional requests.
+The extensive authentication factors available with AuthControl Sentry® can work with a range of account and transactional requests.
 Check back soon for detail on the full authentication flow.